 Established Processes and Procedures

-Reporting and analyses are key components of FP&A’s responsibilities.
+Reporting and analyses are key components of the team’s responsibilities.
 Many of these components are continuous, whether weekly, monthly, quarterly, annually.
 Thus, an established cadence is beneficial not only for FP&A, but its stakeholders as well.
 Processes and procedures can be established informally or formally – from a cross-functional team decision to a formal service-level agreement (SLA).
 Remember, these agreements are meant to streamline communication and deliverables, not create hindrances.

 Also keep in mind the notion of establishing processes and procedures does not mean FP&A cannot be nimble with requests and deliverables.
-A well-oiled FP&A team can cater to ad hoc requests without issue.
-Established processes and procedures augment the efficiency and effectiveness of the FP&A team and organization overall.
+A well-oiled team can cater to ad hoc requests without issue.
+Established processes and procedures augment the efficiency and effectiveness of the team and organization overall.